sdm4fzi/prodsys/docs/Tutorials/tutorial_2_analyzing_simulation_results.md

 kpi_visualization.plot_WIP(new_post_processor)
 ```

-If we look at the results again, we see that the production system WIP increases even stronger without limited queues.
+If we look at the results again, we see that the production system WIP increases not as strong as without limited queues.
 This suggests that both cases were True.
 At first, the production system got fuller without limited queues which suggest that some queues overflowed when limited causing some blocking.
 Additionally, we see that the WIP still increases over time, thus the production system requires more resources or another configuration to satisfy the arrival processes. `prodsys` provides also some functionality to optimize production system configuration.
 See the optimization example for more detailed information.
 For a complete overview of the package's ies for simulation analysis, please see the [API reference](/API_reference/API_reference_0_overview.md).